how to make scented dryer sheets

 With that being said, store-bought dryer sheets scented with fragrance oils do not pose the same fire risk as DIY dryer sheets scented with essential oils.

-Can I make DIY dyer sheets with fragrance oils?
+Can I make DIY dyer sheets with fragrances and essential oils?

 Given that laundry product companies make scented dryer sheets, you might be wondering if you can make your own scented dryer sheets at home.
 This is a question we get fairly often!
 Most fragrance oils are fine to use in the dryer, provided that you follow some basic safety considerations: